HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize2025.md

 - saves the images in jpeg format
 - wants to achieve the highest image quality.

-So, please keep in mind that this is not a real-world use case.
+So, please keep in mind: this is not a real-world use case.
 In real life images are much larger.
 Also in most cases the quality requirements for thumbnails and bigger images differ.

 ## Considerations